Justin-Hwang/Data-Science-Project/README.md

 ## Step 3.
 Statistical Analysis
 - Drop the samples where 'total_amount' < 0
+- See the detailed statistical description for each variable

 ## Step 4.
 Graphical Representation: Histogram Plot
 - Plot the Histograms for each variable